Home-cooked meals were provided for the many criminal offenders who stayed here.

 Prime candidate is the spirit of Elsie Runkel, the wife of sheriff Walter Runkel, who cooked for the inmates during Walter’s time as sheriff;(1954-1962).

 Footsteps are heard coming from the upstairs area; in the sheriff’s family bedrooms, especially the master bedroom.

 A mannequin placed in the display found in the master bedroom, mysteriously switches its clothes by itself, with no help from the living.

 A small apparition is seen busily working in the kitchen and moving around the dining room area.

-Some guests of the county are still are serving time in this jail.
+Some former guests of the county are still are serving time.

-The living who have toured the museum, or have been part of investigations, have been touched by unseen presences in the cell areas.
+The living who have toured the museum, or have been part of investigations, have been touched by the cold yet friendly hands of unseen presences in the cell areas who just want attention.

-A floating streak of light was seen in the solitary confinement hole.
+A floating streak of light was seen in the solitary confinement cell; known as “The Hole.”

 113 Walnut Street